Trusted Pool Maintenance and Remodeling Services

 Stanton Pools, Inc. is a fully licensed, bonded, and insured pool maintenance, repair, and construction company.
 Some of our specialties include:

-- Complete swimming pool remodels
+- Complete swimming pool remodeling service

 - Swimming pool renovations and repair